+With Assistance:

 1.3 If there is a scrubbed technologist to assist with this procedure, hand the gown and gloves to them in a sterile manner.

-3.1 4
+1.3.1 Open the gown by first removing the plastic covering.

+1.3.2 Hold the gown in your left hand with the flaps side up.

+1.3.3 Using your right hand, pull back each of the flaps and tuck them into your left hand.
+This leaves a portion of the sterile gown exposed, which can then be handed to the scrubbed technologist without them touching the packaging.

+1.3.4 To open the gloves, grab the top edges of the packet with both of your hands.

+1.3.5 Pull your hands apart to open the package and tuck the edges of the package under itself.
+This exposes a portion of the sterile gloves and allows the scrubbed technologist to grab them without touching the packaging.

+Solo:

 1.4 The gown comes double packed, with an outer plastic layer and an inner wrapping paper.
 Tear the packet at the top and place the package covered with inner wrapping paper onto a surface.

-1.5 nfold the paper packaging by touching only the corners of the wrapping paper.
+1.5 Unfold the paper packaging by touching only the corners of the wrapping paper.

 1.6 Extend the edges of the paper fully, so the paper is flat.
 This is now a sterile surface.